-- Tender, flavorful venison meat cooked to perfection
+- Tender, flavorful venison meat cooked to perfection.

 - A deeply rich gravy made from beef stock and beer (!!!)

-How to make Deer & Beer Pot Pie with Puff Pastry Crust
+How to make a Venison Pot Pie

 More Venison Recipes You May Enjoy